italia/eudi-wallet-it-docs/docs/en/pid-eaa-entity-configuration.rst

 --------------------------------------------

 The PID/(Q)EAA Providers, as Federation Entity, are required to adhere to the guidelines outlined in Section :ref:`Configuration of the Federation`.
 Specifically, they MUST provide a well-known endpoint that hosts their Entity Configuration.
-The Entity Configuration of PID/(Q)EAA Providers MUST contain the parameters as defined in the Sections :ref:`Entity Configuration Leaves and Intermediates` and :ref:`Entity Configurations Common Parameters`.
+The Entity Configuration of PID/(Q)EAA Providers MUST contain the parameters defined in the Sections :ref:`Entity Configuration Leaves and Intermediates` and :ref:`Entity Configurations Common Parameters`.

 The PID/(Q)EAA Providers MUST provide the following metadata types: